Mixed martial arts: Capoeira

-Capoeira has been incorporated into MMA in more recent years and is often used as an addition to Brazilian jiu-jitsu; both originate from Brazil.
-Several fighters use this martial art when fighting, although not fully, as music and dancing are major components of the discipline.
-Conor McGregor, Anderson Silva, Thiago Santos and Marco Ruas (who is ranked a Mestre in the art) incorporated some techniques and has in turn helped Capoeira gain more attention in MMA.
-It is known for its quick and complex maneuvers, which use power, speed, and leverage across a wide variety of kicks, spins and techniques.
+Capoeira is an Afro-Brazilian art form that incorporates elements of martial arts, games, music, and dance.
+Capoeira is often practiced as a form of dancing and game, but its origins lie as a concealed style of self-defense and combat, and can be used as such.
+It uses a style of fighting with quick and complex maneuvers, which use power, speed, and leverage across a wide variety of kicks, spins and techniques.
+Pure Capoeira is difficult to use in MMA due its complexity, but many fighters incorporated individual techniques into their reportoire.
+Additionally, Capoeira has an importance to MMA history, as many capoeiristas participated in Vale Tudo challenges in Brazil against practitioners of other martial arts, in particular with a rivalry with Brazilian Jiu-Jitsu.
+In 1995 at the Desafio Internacional de Vale Tudo event, Capoeirista Mestre Hulk defeated two-time BJJ world champion Amaury Bitetti using Capoeira techniques in an underdog victory.

+Some fighters which have trained Capoeira and incorporated techniques include Anderson Silva, Conor McGregor, Deiveson Figueiredo, Thiago Santos, Marco Ruas and Michel Pereira.

 Savate

 Although not as common as other disciplines, some fighters have used Savate effectively in MMA.
 Savate restricts the use of shins and knees, allowing only foot kicks.
 It focuses on kicking more than punching, and its kicks are characteristically very fast, mobile and flexible.
 It also possesses a complex and evasive footwork.
 However, because Savatuers train wearing shoes, adjustments have to be made to how they throw kicks in MMA.
 Notable Savate fighters include Karl Amoussou, Gerard Gordeau, Cheick Kongo, and former Bellator Light Heavyweight Champion Christian M'Pumbu.